do4gr/bachelor_cli/README.md

 The `\workloads` folder contains files that can be modified to change the workload parameters the client uses.
 The cardinalities in `workload_social` and `load.sh` for the data to be created need to be the same!

+This prototype was tested with machines running Ubuntu 18.04 and the CLI running on Mac Os.